 "I can't just forget what I'm seeing here!"

-Shepard reached across the table to the condiment holder near the wall and picked up a thin notebook bound in black leather.
+Shepard reached across the table to the condiment holder and picked up a thin notebook bound in black leather.
 He opened it up to the first page and handed it to the Doctor.
 "Maybe you just need a little help."

-Chakwas caught a glimpse of the names on the wine list in front of her.
-Almost in a trance, she took it into her hands and sat down next to Garrus to inspect it, eyes aglow with delight.
+Chakwas gawked at the wine list in front of her.
+She took it into her hands and sat down next to Garrus to inspect it, eyes aglow with delight.
 "Oh, my..."

 Garrus stared at Chakwas, mouth agape.
 "Really?
 That's all it takes?"

 Chakwas made a light shooing motion with her free hand.